Sheweny/website/docs/guide/inhibitors/Inhibitor.md

 ## Getting started

 Inhibitors are a way to monitor or block messages or interactions.
-Because inhibitors are another kind of module, we need another kind of handler.
+Because inhibitors are another kind of module, we need another kind of manager.
-To set it up, simply import and instantiate the InhibitorHandler, just like with the command handler.
+To set it up, simply import and instantiate the InhibitorManager, just like with the command manager.
-Please see [inhibitors handler](../handlers/inhibitors) for setup the handler
+Please see [inhibitors manager](../managers/inhibitors) for setup the manager

 ## Inhibitor class